Subscriptions

 Observability

-Section titled “Observability”Every subscription maintains a delivery feed — a chronological log of action deliveries with status, matched operations, and associated commits.
+Section titled “Observability”Every subscription maintains a delivery feed — a chronological log of action deliveries with status, source labels, and matched operations.
 Each delivery tracks individual attempts with HTTP status codes, error messages, and response snippets.

 # View recent deliverieswh sub log signal-hook